Ann-Maksay/number-calculation/README.md

 npx ts-node src/index.ts
 ```

-If you want to run the script with another file, replace data.txt in src/data/ with your file (but keep the data.txt name).
+If you want to run the script with another file, replace 10m.txt in src/data/ with your file (but keep the 10m.txt name).

 ## Example result